aliOzanDemirel/playground-examples/hexagonal-app-load-testing/README.md

 transaction, validation etc.) are resolved at compile time with AoT, so the startup is faster and less memory intensive thanks to not having reflection scanning, plus this can be further improved by native compilation.

-- Run with gradle wrapper: `gradlew -Dorg.gradle.jvmargs=--illegal-access=permit app-micronaut-kotlin:run`
+- Run with gradle wrapper: `gradlew app-micronaut-kotlin:run`
-- Build executable fat jar: `gradlew -Dorg.gradle.jvmargs=--illegal-access=permit app-micronaut-kotlin:clean app-micronaut-kotlin:shadowJar`
+- Build executable fat jar: `gradlew app-micronaut-kotlin:clean app-micronaut-kotlin:shadowJar`

 ##### app-quarkus-kotlin